Jon Morgan

 Did California Extend Tax Payment Extension?

 California extended the tax payment extension.
-The state government has announced an extension for tax payments, providing taxpayers additional time to fulfill their obligations.
+The state government has announced an extension for tax payments, providing taxpayers with additional time to fulfill their obligations.
 This measure aims to alleviate financial burdens and support individuals and businesses in meeting their tax responsibilities amidst challenging circumstances.

 What Is the Penalty for Filing Taxes Late in California?

 In California, the penalty for filing taxes late varies based on individual circumstances.
 Generally, the penalty is 1% per month that your return is filed after the due date, or at least $205 (which may be adjusted annually).
-However, there are exceptions to this penalty based upon reasonable cause and satisfactory explanation.
+However, there are exceptions to this penalty based on reasonable cause and satisfactory explanation.

 Can You Skip Filing California Taxes for a Year?